 RTP packets using the payload format defined in this specification are subject to the security considerations discussed in the RTP specification [RFC3550], and in any applicable RTP profile such as RTP/AVP [RFC3551], RTP/AVPF [RFC4585], RTP/SAVP [RFC3711], or RTP/SAVPF [RFC5124].
-However, as RFC 7202 [RFC7202] discusses it is not an RTP payload format's responsibility to discuss or mandate what solutions are used to meet the basic security goals like confidentiality, integrity, and source authenticity for RTP in general.
+However, as "Securing the RTP Protocol Framework: Why RTP Does Not Mandate a Single Media Security Solution" RFC 7202 [RFC7202] discusses, it is not an RTP payload format's responsibility to discuss or mandate what solutions are used to meet the basic security goals like confidentiality, integrity and source authenticity for RTP in general.
 This responsibility lays on anyone using RTP in an application.
-They can find guidance on available security mechanisms and important considerations as discussed in RFC 7201 [RFC7201].

-The rest of this section discusses the security impacting properties of the payload format itself.
+They can find guidance on available security mechanisms and important considerations in Options for Securing RTP Sessions [RFC7201].
+Applications SHOULD use one or more appropriate strong security mechanisms.
+The rest of this security consideration section discusses the security impacting properties of the payload format itself.

 Because the data compression used with this payload format is applied end-to-end, any encryption needs to be performed after compression.
 A potential denial-of-service threat exists for data encodings using compression techniques that have non-uniform receiver-end computational load.
 The attacker can inject pathological datagrams into the bitstream that are complex to decode and that cause the receiver to be overloaded.
 H.265 is particularly vulnerable to such attacks, as it is extremely simple to generate datagrams containing NAL units that affect the decoding process of many future NAL units.
-Therefore, the usage of data origin authentication and data integrity protection of at least the RTP packet is RECOMMENDED, for example, with SRTP RFC3711 .
+Therefore, the usage of data origin authentication and data integrity protection of at least the RTP packet is RECOMMENDED, for example, with SRTP [RFC3711].